MichiganNLP/social-unrest/README.md

 # Article Metadata and References Fetcher

-This repository contains a script to fetch metadata, full text, and references for a list of seed papers using their DOIs.
+This repository contains a script to fetch metadata and references for a list of seed papers using their DOIs.
 The script uses the Web of Science API to retrieve the necessary information and supports recursive fetching of references up to a specified depth.

 ### Depth Parameter